sunny70487/FakeJobPredict/README.md

 * Require [Node.js](https://nodejs.org/en/) and [MySql image](https://hub.docker.com/_/mysql)

 ## How to use
-You just put code (docker-compose up -d) to your cmd under the repo!!
+You just put `docker-compose up -d` to your cmd under the repo!!

 ## Result
 ![Success](Success.png)